3cn-ecn/nantralPlatform/docs/docs/learning/react.md

 ---
-title: "React"
+title: How to use React
-sidebar_position: 2
+sidebar_position: 5
 ---

-# Frontend with React
+# How to use React

 ## Why we need it